srybin/silk/README.md

 # Silk
 Silk is lightweight engine for creating task-based runtime.
-Silk define building blocks for tasks, thread`s contexts, and task`s containers.
+Silk define building blocks for tasks, thread's contexts, and task's containers.
 You can take

 ```C
 silk__task